flother/rio2016/README.md

 This dataset includes the official statistics on the 11,538 athletes (6,333 men and 5,205 women) and 306 events at the 2016 Olympic Games in Rio de Janeiro.
-The data was taken from the [Rio 2016 website][rio] but has since been deleted.
+The data was taken from the [Rio 2016 website][rio], which has since been deleted.
 You can read more about that in a blog post, ["Data for the 2016 Olympic Games in Rio de Janeiro"][blg].

 * [Download the athlete data as a CSV][ath]
 * [Download the event data as a CSV][evt]